worthingtonse/client-prompts/Ideas In Progress/qmail-protocol.md

 ---|---|---
 int | ID | Primary Key.
-DN SN SN SN SN (Five bytes of the user's key that show the denomination and four byte serial number) int | Alias | The name that the person want's to be called by string | description  | self discription timestamp  | date created   | Set by system string | Key exchange servers  |  array of raida servers used to exchange keys (ip and port)
+DN SN SN SN SN (Five bytes of the user's key that show the denomination and four byte serial number) int | Alias | The name that the person want's to be called by int | mobile aliases | these associate other coins with this account to allow accounts to be syncronized. string | description  | self discription timestamp  | date created   | Set by system string | Key exchange servers  |  array of raida servers used to exchange keys (ip and port)